Electric Car Terminology Guide

 The kW rating is a measure of energy over time.
 Think of it as the size of the pipe delivering electrons from the charger to your car.
 How quickly your vehicle can ingest electrons may be limited by how quickly a charger can push them out.

-When charging an electric car, the bigger the kW rating, the bigger the pipe – and the faster your car charges.
+When charging an EV, the bigger the kW rating, the bigger the pipe – and the faster your car charges.
 All things equal, a vehicle with a 200-kW rating can charge twice as fast as a vehicle with a 100-kW rating.

 Different types of electric car chargers have different kilowatt ratings.

 Level 1 chargers run on household 120-volt AC current and are the slowest, offering less than 5 kW – you’d need all day or more to fully charge up an empty electric car.

 Level 2 chargers run on 240-volt AC current.
 They can charge an EV with 7 to over 20 kW capacity – meaning a full charge might take a few hours.
 They are perfect for home charging.